Racer159/projects/README.md

 12. Once you are happy with it, add epoxy into the pocket, and the back of the ID card holder/button hole to secure the two permanently together.

-> ℹ️ **Note:** Make sure that the glue is uniformly distributed and reaches from the bottom to the top of the ID card holder for a clean finish.
+> ⚠️ **NOTE:**Make sure that the glue is uniformly distributed and reaches from the bottom to the top of the ID card holder for a clean finish.